Ficool

 Lencar didn't punch.
 He didn't kick.
 He simply ran past at full tilt, his arm outstretched.
 As he passed Revchi, he slammed his blank-covered grimoire directly against the open pages of the rogue knight's book.

 Lencar skidded to a halt ten yards away, his boots carving deep furrows in the dirt.
+He flipped his book open, his breath catching in his throat.

-Lencar didn't look at him.
-He was looking at his book.
 A second page had filled with iron-grey ink.

 [Attribute: Chain Magic]